JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 </microformat>

-Now that you've explored and enhanced the sample project created by the wizard, you can create your own application from scratch, using concepts you already know and introducing new ones.
+Now that you've explored and enhanced the sample project created by the wizard, you can create your own application from scratch, using concepts you already know and introducing some new ones.

 You'll create a "Local time application" where users can enter their country and city, and the app will display the time in the capital city of that country.
-All the functionality of your Compose Multiplatform will be implemented in common code using multiplatform libraries.
+All the functionality of your Compose Multiplatform app will be implemented in common code using multiplatform libraries.
 It'll load and display images within a dropdown menu, use events, styles, themes, modifiers, and layouts.

-At each stage you can run the application on iOS, Android, and desktop, but you can focus on the platforms that best match your needs.
+At each stage you can run the application on iOS, Android, and desktop, but you can focus on the platforms that best suit your needs.

 ## Lay the foundation